How to Choose the Best Antarctica Cruise & What You Can Expect

 Stunning Landscapes

-What Activities Can You Do on an Antarctic Cruise?
+What Activities Can You Do on the Best Antarctica Cruise?

-It is important to note that not all ships going to Antarctica offer off-board activities.
-Our ship, however, was less than 200 passengers which allows for the most access to shore excursions and locations.
-Many of the activities also cost an additional fee depending on the ship.
-Here is a sampling of some activities that may be offered on a cruise expedition.
+Not all ships going to Antarctica offer off-board activities, so keep this in mind.
+Our ship, however, was less than 200 passengers and allowed for the most access to shore excursions and locations.
+Many of the activities will cost an additional fee, depending on the ship.
+Here is a sampling of some activities that may be offered on a cruise expedition like mine.

 Lots of cruise companies are now offering itineraries to visit Antarctica.
 Choosing the right ship can make a big difference in your experience.